mindersec/minder/docs/docs/run_minder_server/config_provider.md

 - [GitHub](https://github.com) account

 ## Create a GitHub App
-This approach allows users fine-grained control over the permissions that Minder has in their repositories.
+This approach allows fine-grained control over the permissions that Minder has in users' repositories.
 It also allows users to limit the repositories that Minder can access.

 1. Navigate to [GitHub Developer Settings](https://github.com/settings/profile)